JX-Master/LunaSDK/README.md

 ## Building

 ### Prerequisites

 * C++ toolchain on your platform:
     * Visual Studio 2019 or later on Windows (C++ desktop development & C++ game development workload).
     * XCode on macOS (not implemented yet).
     * clang or gcc on Linux (not implemented yet).
 * xmake building system, check [here](https://xmake.io/#/guide/installation) for installation instructions.
 * For Visual Studio Code users, install `XMake`(tboox) and `C/C++`(Microsoft) extensions on Visual Studio Code to improve development experience.
-* [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) should be installed manually if you want to build Luna SDK with Vulkan backend.
-This is a requirement for Linux users.

 ### Visual Studio
 1. Clone or download this project.